monkamtanyi/Terraform-master-class-series/01 - Introduction to terraform/a) Key-concepts.md

 ## a) **Infrastructure as a Code**
   - Managing and provisioning of infrastructure through code instead of manually
-  - Files that contain configurations are created and makes it easy to edit and distribute
+  - Files that contain configurations are created and makes it easy to edit and distribute/share
   - Ensures that the same environment is provisioned everytime.
   - Helps avoid undocumented, ad-hoc configuration changes
   - Easy to version control